MEGConformer: Conformer-Based MEG Decoder for Robust Speech and Phoneme Classification: Additional analyses

-To quantify the scale mismatch between partitions, we computed the per-window root-mean-square (RMS) energy across channels and time as in Equation~\ref{eq:rms}, where \(x\) is the MEG window (\(C{=}306\) channels, \(T{=}125\) samples).
+To explain the holdout generalization gap observed in the phoneme task, we quantify scale mismatches between partitions by computing the per-window root-mean-square (RMS) energy across channels and time as in Equation~\ref{eq:rms}.
+The \(x\) is the MEG window (\(C{=}306\) channels, \(T{=}125\) samples).
 For validation and test, windows were read with the standard competition preprocessing and standardization enabled.
 The holdout was read as stored (already standardized on disk).
 We then formed outline-only histograms using the same bin edges and density normalization across splits.

 Figure~\ref{fig:rms_histogram} shows that the holdout distribution is bimodal (two peaks near \(0.08\) and \(0.62\)), with markedly larger dispersion (mean \(0.64\), standard deviation \(0.22\)), whereas validation and test are unimodal and tighter (validation \(0.54 \pm 0.09\), test \(0.51 \pm 0.09\)).
 This shift motivated the instance-level normalization used in the Phoneme model to remove amplitude and scale differences window-by-window, thereby improving robustness on the holdout.